John-Abbott-College/6P3-Notes/wk8/device-cloud-communication.md

 	- This is typically done using a SDK library running on the application or "manually" via a HTTPS call to IoT Hub.

 2. The device receives the Direct Method, processes it and prepares a response.
-	- Also typically done using a SDK libray running on the device.
+	- Also typically done using a SDK library running on the device.

 3. The response is sent back to the sender of the Direct Method.

 4. The application inspects the response using a call-back function and decides what to do next.
-	- Callback call typically provided by a SDK libray running on the application or "manually" by processing the HTTP response.
+	- Callback calls are typically provided by a SDK library running on the application or "manually" by processing the HTTP response.

 For details see [Understand and invoke direct methods from IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods)

 ## Diving Deeper 🤿

-If you would like to have a "bigger picture" view of how the different Azure IoT services fit together the video below by Blaize Stewart.
+If you would like to have a "bigger picture" view of how the different Azure IoT services fit together, watch the video below by Blaize Stewart.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UA15WTgZlYs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>